Springboro High School

 Springboro High School is a public high school in Springboro, Ohio, United States, with a total of over 2,000 students and 120 teachers.
-The Springboro Community City School District serves the city of Springboro and parts of Franklin, Clearcreek, Wayne, and Turtlecreek townships.
+The Springboro Community City School District serves the city of Springboro and parts of Franklin, Clearcreek, Turtlecreek, and Miami (Montgomery County) townships.

 Springboro High School is the only public high school in the suburb of Springboro and the only high school in the Springboro Community City School District.
 The school has been ranked academically "excellent" on a consistent basis, the highest possible rating by the state of Ohio Department of Education.
 SHS was established in 1893.
 In the 2011-12 school year SHS was honored as the top public high school in the Great Lakes region and was recognized as part of the United States Department of Education's National Blue Ribbon Schools Program.

 The current home of SHS has been open since August 1998 with two new academic wings added on and opened in August 2006.
-It is Springboro's third building used as the high school within the past forty years.
+It is Springboro's third building used as the high school within the past 45 years.